The White Stripes Elephant

 1999, 6.5/10

 Compared to their later records, Te White Stripes’ debut album is extremely primitive.
-It’s messily produced and raw sounding, and there’s seldom more than a single guitar track, Jack’s vocal and Meg’s drums.
-While this raw sound does have its appeal, it becomes wearying over the course of the album, even if they do vary the approach by using acoustic guitar or piano as the primary instrument or by adding some organ.
-Still, as long as they’re working with strong material, they sound terrific.
+It’s messily produced and raw, and there’s seldom more than a single guitar track, Jack’s vocal and Meg’s drums.
+This raw sound is appealing but becomes wearying over a full album.
+They vary the approach by using acoustic guitar or piano as the primary instrument or by adding some organ.
+As long as they’re working with strong material, they sound terrific.

 Their cover of Robert Johnson’s ‘Stop Breaking Down’ blows away the Rolling Stones’ take from Exile On Main Street for pure energy.
 There’s also an effective cover of Dylan’s ‘One More Cup Of Coffee’, showing a group with enough depth of knowledge to avoid making the most obvious choice of songs to cover, and to pay homage to a myriad of influences without sending particularly derivative of anything in particular.
 In any case, the covers hardly overshadow Jack’s best songs, such as the propulsive opener ‘Jimmy The Exploder’, the impassioned ‘The Big Three Killed My Baby’ and the anthemic ‘Astro’.
 He even shows a more delicate side with the delicate ‘Sugar Never Tasted So Good’.